IBM/ibm-materials-notebook/apps/docs/docs/guide/tutorial.md

 ## Next Steps

-This tutorial covered all of the necessary features needed to get started documenting experimental work using the IBM Materials Notebook extension and CMDL.
+This tutorial covered all of the necessary features needed to get started documenting experimental work using the IBM Materials Notebook extension and TYPES.
 While explicit defnintion of small-molecule and polymer references in each notebook document is certainly a viable approach, it can be very verbose, cumbersome and potentially error-prone.

 In the next tutorial, we'll cover features that enable importing and aliasing of commonly used chemical references to streamline experimental documentation.
 All of this can be found in the [import tutorial](import_tutorial.md)